Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `replica.role`

 Used to indicate role of the server in replication set.
 'AsyncReplica', 'GeoAsyncReplica', 'None', 'Primary'.
+Required if enabling replication.

 - Required: Yes
 - Type: string